A great co-parenting plan can help children thrive.

-If you cannot agree on co-parenting decisions or if you feel you are not getting the time you are entitled to, talk to us today.
+Talk to us today if you cannot agree on co-parenting decisions or if you feel you are not getting the time you are entitled to.

 In Canada, sole custody is very seldom awarded except in very extreme cases.
 The trend is moving away from the word “custody” and moving towards terms like; shared parenting, residential care, etc.

 The most common result in divorce applications where there are dependent children is “joint custody,” and then residential care further defines where the children will spend their time.
 Regardless of which term is used, each jurisdictions focus is on the best interests of the child.

 It is hard to find specific statistics with regards to the number of children with two separate households.
 The last divorce stats were by Stats Canada in the 2005 and had quoted 71,269 divorces filed.
 We can assume that at least half of those had children resulting in approximately 35,000 new divorced households per year.